rust-lang/rfcs/text/0000-lang-team-mcp.md

 [lang-team website]: https://lang-team.rust-lang.org/

+## What happens if an RFC is opened with an associated proposal?

+We will close T-lang RFCs that are opened without associated proposals and redirect the author to create an MCP first.
+This does not apply to pre-existing RFCs -- for those, we will have a transition period, as described in the next section.

 ## Transitioning to the new system

 There are a number of existing RFCs, many of which have received quite a lot of work, that have to be transitioned to the new system.
 We do not want to just "auto close" all of those RFCs because in many cases they represent a significant amount of effort and "near consensus".